 Before you think waffles are out of your reach, let me convince you otherwise.

 I’m betting that you have a waffle iron somewhere in the house or that you’ve been thinking of buying one.
 Well, it’s time to pull it out/make the purchase, because you NEED to make waffles a standard part of your weekend rotation!

 Magically, waffle batter doesn’t need much.
 Fresh ingredients are minimal.
 Whisk everything into a bowl and breakfast is well on its way.

 These particular waffles require cornmeal, which can be found in the baking aisle of any grocery store.
-The cornmeal takes these waffles from plain Jane ordinary to something really spectacular.
+The cornmeal takes these waffles from plain-Jane-ordinary to something truly spectacular.
 Crisp and crunchy, earthy yet sophisticated, these will up your waffle game considerably!

 Sweet or Savory?

 For sweet Cornmeal Waffles, I lay out berries, strawberry butter (1/2 cup butter + 2 Tbsp strawberry jam), maple syrup, whipped cream, and a sprinkling of powdered sugar.

 But either way, you can’t go wrong!